Teenagers today are facing emotional pressures that previous generations could not have imagined.

 Behind school stress, social media, and the chaos of modern life, many young people are silently carrying overwhelming emotional pain.

-To protect them, we must understand why this emotional crisis is happening so widely in today’s youth.
+To protect them, we must understand why this teen mental health crisis is happening so widely.

 One of the most overlooked causes is a developmental failure at the core of modern childhood: the absence of emotional education that allows the shift from Childhood Emotional Dependency to Adult Emotional Dependency (AED).